lvarin/spark-openstack/README.md

 * NFS share mounts
 * Ganglia

-Our tools do not need prebuilt images; you can just use vanilla ones.
-Supported distros are listed at the end of this page.

-All the versions of Apache Spark since 1.0 are supported; you are free to choose needed versions of Spark and Hadoop.

-Developed in [Institute for System Programming of the Russian Academy of Sciences](http://www.ispras.ru/en/) and distributed with Apache 2.0 license.
+This repositories is customized to run on Pouta clouds and is forked from https://github.com/ispras/spark-openstack.git developed by IPRAS (http://www.ispras.ru/en/).
+This repository is distributed with Apache 2.0 license.
 You are welcome to contribute.

 Installation